galeone/dynamic-training-bench/README.md

 DTB allows to train a model with different hyper-parameter and automatically it logs every training process allowing the developer to visually compare them.

-Moreover, if a training process is interrupted, it automatically resume it from the last saved training step.
+Moreover, if a training process is interrupted, it automatically resumes it from the last saved training step.

 ## Example